mdf53/startup/notes.md

       Defines a division or section in an HTML document.

 In the following code, what is the difference between the #title and .grid selector?
+      # is an id selector.
+Only one element can have a particular id.
+      . is a class identifier.
+Multiple elements can share the same class.

 In the following code, what is the difference between padding and margin?
       Padding represents the amount of inner space an element has, while the margin is whitespace available surrounding an element.